minvws/nl-kat-coordination/docs/source/user-manual/basic-concepts/objects-and-recursion.rst

 - Empty: empty objects do not have a relation to other objects.

 The objects below show different clearance types for various objects.
 The hostname `mispo.es` was manually added and thus is `declared`.
-The DNS zone is `inherited` based on the DNS zone boefje.
+The DNS zone is `inherited` based on the DNS zone plugin.

 .. image:: img/objects-clearance-types.png
   :alt: different object clearance types